 The Artist Arrives

-It was a July afternoon and I had stepped up to cover the front desk for the last few hours of the work day.
+It was a July afternoon and I had stepped up to cover the front desk for the last few hours of the day.
 Visitation usually slows down after lunch, so we're afforded more leisurely conversations as we get to know our visitors.

 Charlie Dutter, artist behind the freshwater fish sculpture in our lobby,

-poses with his work (2024).
+posed with his work (2024).
 The Museum receives regular commentary from

 visitors that they didn't realize the fish were wood carvings rather than real fish!
-Find the specimen profile here.

 "Front desk work always has a little reward," I thought.